LexiTaber/LexiTaber/README.md

 💬 Talk to me about Salesforce, Okta, Azure, MS365

-🖥️ I’m currently working on a custom Salesforce-Sharepoint integration
+🖥️ Currently working on: a custom Salesforce-Sharepoint integration

-📓 I’m currently preparing for the SF App Builder and Dev I Certifications
+📓 Currently studying: for the SF App Builder and Dev I Certifications

 <!--